-A Thesis will be developed, researched, and written under faculty supervision for not less than 4 credits and no more than 6, taken over one to two quarters.
+A Thesis will be developed, researched, and written under area faculty for no less than 4 credits and no more than 6, taken over one to two quarters.
 If extended over two quarters, an IP will be given until the Thesis is completed.
 The student should register for course 3995 Thesis/Project Research in the relevant subject area.